 The theatre has a maximum capacity of ninety people.

 To ensure quality, the maximum number of people booked per day will be four hundred.
 There is no limit on class size but larger classes will be divided into smaller groups.

-If you need to make changes to your reservation, call the site as soon as possible.
+If you need to make changes to your reservation, please call the site as soon as possible.

 Preparing your class